 - "Patrimonio PMI" funs.
-It is aimed at subscribing new bonds issued by SME corporates with 10 millions euro turnover, which have been impacted by COVID-19 a turnover reduction of 33% in April and May 2020.
-The law also introduced two tax credits: for other investors (20% of the investment) in such corporates, and for the corporates above indicated which have suffered losses (50% of the losses wich exceed the 10% of the Net worth, but in the limit of the 30% of the capital increase); - 2) The so called "Patrimonio rilancio" (Dedicated assets within CDP) which is aimed at subscribing new bonds (mainly convertible bonds) and shares in order to support real economy.
+It is aimed at subscribing new bonds issued by SME corporates with 10 million Euro turnover, which have been impacted by COVID-19 a turnover reduction of 33 per cent. in April and May 2020.
+The law also introduced two tax credits: for other investors (20 per cent. of the investment) in such corporates, and for the corporates above indicated which have suffered losses (50 per cent. of the losses which exceed the 10 per cent. of the Net worth, but in the limit of the 30 per cent. of the capital increase); - 2) The so called "Patrimonio rilancio" (Dedicated assets within CDP) which is aimed at subscribing new bonds (mainly convertible bonds) and shares in order to support real economy.